ktechhydle/MPUI/README.md

 MPUI not only includes a widget for that one specific thing (`mpui::ui`), it includes types (`mpui::types`) for various tools too!
 Colors, fonts, threading, and more can be used.

 ## Steps
 As of right now, MPUI is under active development.
-Below is our "roadmap" to final release:
+Below is our roadmap to final release:

-- [ ] Basic main window rendering and management (MWindow)
+- [ ] Basic window rendering and creation (MWindow)
 - [ ] Basic widget and layout engine (MWidget, MLayout)
-- [ ] Widget rendering (MDrawer)
+- [ ] Widget rendering (MRenderer)